My-UofE/ECM1410-workshop-04-instructions/README.md

 }
 ```

-For example, when completed we could then check if rectangle `myRect1` overlaps `myRect2` using code:
+For example, when completed we could then check if rectangle `myRect1` overlaps `myRect2` using:

 ```java
 boolean overlapping = myRect1.isOverlappedWith(myRect2);